 Actions Minors Could Perform

-Many legal actions did not require that a person be 21.
+Some legal actions did not require that a person be 21.
 For some legal actions, the law merely required that the person be judged capable of discretion.
 The age of 14 was generally accepted under common law as the age of discretion, and in rare individual cases (particularly females) it could be even lower.
-A minor could be judged to be capable, just as an elderly person or an idiot could be judged as incapable.
-Further, a father could give or withhold some or all of the rights of majority to a child, by “giving freedom”, though actually finding such a record is very rare.
+A minor could be judged by courts to be capable, just as an elderly person or an idiot could be judged to be incapable.
+Further, a father could give or withhold some or all of the rights of majority to a child, by “giving freedom”, though actually finding such a record is quite rare.

 Generally speaking, children aged 14 and over could legitimately perform a variety of legal actions: